Primeval: Obsession // Detachment: Songs

+"A Primeval Detachment" is the heaviest song on the album, according to the band.
+Metal Hammer called it "pure mathcore chaos".
+Much like "My Primeval Obsession", the track "Depleted" has a more "melodic" and "catchy" sound.
+Similar to "A Primeval Detachment", "Undone By Fate" and "What We Want" focus on the band's heavier side with more of a focus on breakdowns.
+"What We Want" also features a reprise of the chorus from "What We Know".
+Closing track "07:09" mirrors the chants from "05:01".
+The track includes an "eerie instrumental...a return of the vocalizations from ["05:01"]...[and] elements from...throughout [the] record, and leaves...an almost uncomfortable melody."

 Reception

 Jack Crosby-Griggs of Boolin Tunes called the album "their most ambitious, experimental and realised thus far."
 Elliot Leaver of Distorted Sound wrote, "Tallah are clearly still learning their craft, and you cannot fault the effort they put into their music – indeed, there are moments on Primeval: Obsession // Detachment that sparkle brightly.
 However, that roughness around their edges does need looking at."
-According to Paul Travers of Metal Hammer, "There’s still plenty of Slipknot-style pummelling going on, but Tallah are increasingly spreading their own musical wings.
+According to Paul Travers of Metal Hammer, "There's still plenty of Slipknot-style pummelling going on, but Tallah are increasingly spreading their own musical wings.
 The result is something tantalisingly familiar, but with just enough unpredictability to add a sense of freshness and excitement."